What to See

 Learn more about Washington's merchant mill and the important role that it played on George Washington's Mount Vernon estate

 Washington's resolve to improve and expand his gristmill enterprise marked a significant turning point in the management of his plantation.
-During the 1760s Washington had moved away from tobacco cultivation and began to plant more grains, primarily wheat and corn.
-The switch to grains gave Washington a dependable cash crop, something tobacco did not provide.
-With an expanded and more efficient gristmill, Washington could turn his crops into another product, flour or cornmeal.
-The gristmill could also bring in revenue by grinding grain for neighboring farmers and exacting a toll from this work.
-Washington could also purchase grain and grind it, selling the product for a profit, the true purpose of a merchant mill.
-An expanded gristmill allowed Mount Vernon to be less dependent upon prices in England, as flour and grain were purchased in a wider market, again something tobacco growing did not allow.
+During the 1760s Washington moved away from tobacco cultivation and began to plant more grains, primarily wheat and corn.
+This transition gave Washington a dependable cash crop that was not dependent upon markets in England.
+With an expanded and more efficient gristmill, Washington could turn his crops into flour and cornmeal.
+The gristmill could also bring in revenue by charging neighboring farmers a fee to grind their grain.

 According to an 1803 insurance document, Washington’s gristmill was 32 feet by 46 feet.
 In 1783, Washington described the mill in one of his letters, “two pair of Stones, one pair of which are French-burr, employed in the merchant business.
 The Mill house is of Stone, large and commodious, the dwelling house, which is convenient, is within 30 yards of it; and has a garden enclosed adjoining.
 A Cooper’s Shop is also near, and the whole convenient to tide water.”